flamapy/flamapy_docs/developing/testing_plugins.md

 {:toc}

 {: .important }
-> We must go to the folder of the plugin in question in order to carry out the following commands
+> We must go to the folder of the plugin in question in order to carry out the following commands.
+We also encourage to use [act](https://github.com/nektos/act) and use the main action in local, which will execute the three above-mentioned tools.

 ### Run tests
 To run all the tests of a plugin: